-The soils on the Subirrigated site are typically very deep, poorly to somewhat poorly drained soils, that formed from alluvium.
-They typically have a moderate to moderately rapid permeability class.
+The soils on this site are typically very deep, poorly to somewhat poorly drained soils that formed from alluvium.
+They typically have a moderate to very rapid permeability class.
 The available water capacity is very low to moderate.
 Available water is the portion of water in a soil that can be readily absorbed by plant roots.
-This is the amount of water released between the field capacity and the permanent wilting point.
 The soil moisture regime is typically aquic.
 The soil temperature regime is mesic.

-The surface layer of the soils in this site are typically loam or fine sandy loam but may include very fine sandy loam or silt loam.
-The surface layer ranges from a depth of 4 to 10 inches thick.
-The subsoil is typically loam, fine sandy loam, very fine sandy loam, or fine sand, but may include strata of sand, sandy loam, or coarse sand.
-The subsoil typically contains 0 to 5 percent rock fragments, but some soils may have up to 30 percent.
-Soils in this site have carbonates at the surface but may be leached to 10 inches in a few soils.
+The surface layer of the soils in this site are typically loam or fine sandy loam.
+The surface layer ranges from a depth of 3 to 10 inches thick.
+The subsoil is variable, but may include fine sandy loam, loam, sand, sandy clay loam, fine sand, sand, or coarse sand.
+Rock fragments are typically less than 5 percent, but some soils may have up to 15 percent rock fragments.
+Soils in this site have carbonates at the surface, but usually are noncalcareous below the surface.
 These soils are typically not susceptible to erosion by water and wind due to the wetness of the soil profile by the seasonal water table.
-However, these areas may have the hazard of wind erosion if these areas are drained and the surface is not protected by vegetation.
+However, these areas may be a hazard of wind erosion if these areas are drained and the surface is not protected by vegetation.

-Surface soil structure is typically granular, and structure below the surface ranges from subangular blocky to massive and single grain.
+Surface soil structure is typically granular, and structure below the surface ranges from massive and single grain but may include subangular blocky.
 Soil structure describes the manner in which soil particles are aggregated and defines the nature of the system of pores and channels in a soil.